George Plenderleith, CEO

 George joined Improving Lives Plymouth in 1983 after completing a Certificate in Social Work at Plymouth Polytechnic.
 Previous to this he was a Navigation Officer in the Merchant Navy for 8 years.
 He started at Improving Lives Plymouth as the Development Officer for Disability Services for 13 years before becoming the Chief Executive in 1997.

-Claire Hill, Assistant Chief Executive, Claire’s interest in the voluntary sector and volunteering experience started during her degree, 20 years ago, where she volunteered for four different voluntary sector organisations.
+Claire’s interest in the voluntary sector and volunteering experience started during her degree, 20 years ago, where she volunteered for four different voluntary sector organisations.
 She then started her career in education as a Sociology and Psychology lecturer before joining Improving Lives Plymouth in 2004 as a Volunteering Training Development Manager.
-In 2005 she progressed to become the Volunteer Connections Manager leading them in their first NCVO Volunteer Connections Quality Accreditation in 2006 and introducing web base volunteer brokerage and establishing their volunteering good practice offer to organisations.
-She became Improving Lives Plymouths Assistant Chief Executive in 2013 and works with all Improving Lives Plymouth service areas.
+In 2005 she progressed to become the Volunteer Connections Manager.
+She became Improving Lives Plymouth's Assistant Chief Executive in 2013.

 Prior to joining Improving Lives Plymouth, she worked in various posts in the local authority, managing Care Direct, First Stop at the Civic Centre and more recently in Adult Social Care, working in the Adult and Older Persons Specialist Mental Health Teams.